Tay Ten

 Catering

-We will be joined by Brew 52, who will provide hot and cold drinks, cakes and snacks (for a fee: you don’t get those included in such a daftly low entry price!).
+We were joined by Brew 52, who provided hot and cold drinks, cakes and snacks (for a fee: you don’t get those included in such a daftly low entry price!).

 The course

-The Tay Ten course change sees a slight alteration in 2024, when compared with previous editions.
-The new/altered course can be seen here.
+The Tay Ten course change saw a slight alteration in 2024, when compared with previous editions.
+The new/altered course can be seen here (Strava) and here (plotaroute, zoomable).
 The change occurred at around 6-7 miles into the course to obviate a short section of road that is becoming increasingly busy and unpredictable.
 The nature of that change is shown here.
 The slight-but-necessary adjustment-for-distance is made by including a slightly longer section of the athletics track at the start.
-Consenting with local authorities is well progressed and the course was re-measured by AUKCM on 3rd January (certificate here).
+The course was re-measured by AUKCM for Scottish Athletics on 3rd January (certificate here).

 Timing: Since (and including) the 2015 race, the Tay Ten has been chip timed.
-Given the rising costs of doing so (these being invariably met by the runners) and improvements in alternative technologies, it will not be chip timed in 2024.
-We have been trialling, testing and becoming proficient with webscorer for the last year and, like a few of our neighbour clubs, are hugely impressed by it.
-The 2024 Tay Ten will be timed by this method.
-The traditional trip-to-the-timing-van will not be possible (no van!), but we will have live ‘official’ results showing on a laptop screen at race HQ.
+Given the rising costs of doing so (these being invariably met by the runners) and improvements in alternative technologies, it was not chip timed in 2024.
+We had been trialling, testing and becoming proficient with webscorer for the last year and, like a few of our neighbour clubs, were hugely impressed by it.
+The 2024 Tay Ten was timed by this method.
+The traditional trip-to-the-timing-van was not possible (no van!), but live ‘official’ results were showing on a laptop screen at race HQ.
+The timing was a great success.

 Event records and previous winners